shock01/oig/README.md

 Binding expression are evaluated as regular javascript expressions.
 This means that strings needs to be enclosed with quotes.
 Eg. style="color:red" will not work and needs be written as style="'color:red'"

-Attribute binding is also namespace aware so any attributes added to the binding element will update the bound element with the proper namespace.
-Eg. <oig-binding xlink:href=""> will use the xlink namespace declared in the owner document.

 ### Two way databinding. ()
 Seen as an anti-pattern by some.
 (One way data flow as described by eg. ReactJS)